cybozu/yrmcds/README.md

 eliminates static master/slave configurations.
 By adopting virtual-IP based replication, no modifications to applications are required.

 Unlike [repcached][], yrmcds is not a patch for memcached.
-No piece of code are shared between yrmcds and memcached.  yrmcds is developed for [cybozu.com][cybozu], a B2B cloud service widely adopted by companies in Japan.
+No code is shared between yrmcds and memcached.  yrmcds is developed for [cybozu.com][cybozu], a B2B cloud service widely adopted by companies in Japan.

 Features
 --------

 * Memcached text and binary protocols.
-    Almost all commands are implemented including undocumented `Touch`, `GaT`, and `GaTK` binary commands.
 * [Server-side locking](docs/locking.md).
 * Large objects can be stored in temporary files, not in memory.
 * Virtual-IP based master-slave replication.
     * Automatic fail-over.
     * Automatic recovery of redundancy.

 See also [usage guide](docs/usage.md), [future plans](docs/future.md),
 [differences from memcached](docs/diffs.md), [design notes](docs/design.md)